 - Coach.
 Offer emotional support.
 A manager with high EI enables performance and does not reprimand employees.
 They discuss gaps between actual vs. expected performance in a calm way.
 They brainstorm solutions and help employees commit to implementing changes.
 Consider asking directly about how employees are feeling about work so that they know you care.

-If you want your leaders to be skilled at driving deeper levels of accountabilities throughout their teams and doing so with heart, consider our Raising Emotional Intelligence Program for all levels of executives and managers.
+If you want your leaders to be skilled at driving deeper levels of accountability throughout their teams and to do so with heart, consider our Raising Emotional Intelligence Program for all levels of executives and managers.
 Our practical hands-on facilitation will equip your leaders with tools to implement changes immediately.
 High performers understand emotional intelligence and diligently work on honing their skills on-going.
 EI is a skill every manager needs.

 Want to receive leadership news updates?
 Subscribe!